A Victorian Swan on Water

 In 1986, Joan Ouellette and her brother, Chuck Egle, discovered this house, which operated as a side by side duplex ever since it was moved, and decided it was perfect for a B&B. Rooms were restored, bathrooms were added, floors were sanded and a new landscape was put in place.

-The Rothman House is now A Victorian Swan, a perfect place to meet your friends and enjoy the many activities in the area or just relax, read a book or have a massage.
+The Rothman House is now A Victorian Swan on Water, a perfect place to meet your friends and enjoy the many activities in the area or just relax, read a book or have a massage.
 Delicious breakfasts are served with your needs and food requirements in mind and with lots of stimulating table talk.

 The Swan is a sustainable green operation and belongs to Travel Green Wisconsin.
 We welcome everyone to the Midwest Renewable Energy Fair, a great way to learn about Living Green.